 The typical marketing team is super busy.
 So an Email Service Provider that can save time, is welcomed with open arms.
-How can Email Marketing Automation help to releave the time-pressed email marketer?
+How can Email Marketing Automation help to relieve the time-pressed email marketer?

 In this series of posts we will answer exactly what features to look for in a real timesaving ESP.
 Starting off with the marketing automation of email data tasks.

 Efficient use of email marketing can be a real cost and time cutter.
-Solid e-mail marketing system can create the same quality of e-mail campaigns while increasing productivity.
+An efficient e-mail marketing system can create the same quality of e-mail campaigns while increasing productivity.

 Because preparing and sending email newsletters are steps within each and every campaign, those tasks can add up to a lot of hours.
 Yet, this time investment is often overlooked when calculating the the true costs of an email marketing system.

 Automated synchronization, subscriber data imports and exports

 Ideally you want all your data to be handled automatically.
 All customer profiles, even when living in different systems being accessible and up-to-date.
 Unfortunately, this is often not the case.

 Getting your data from one to another system can be a real pain if it needs to be done manually.
 The ETL process is something that Email Marketing Automation tools can be very good at.

 ETL is short for the steps in data handling: